lyskevin/Kattis/README.md

 Competitive Programming 3.18b by Dr Steven Halim.

-I use the accompanying website at https://cpbook.net/methodstosolve to sort problems by topic.
+I use the accompanying website at https://cpbook.net/methodstosolve to sort and pick problems by topic.